 - Zoom is a video/audio web-conferencing and collaboration tool that lets you, your peers, and your instructor meet in real time.
-Your instructor may choose to use Zoom for online lectures, as well as office hours, group work, presentations, and oral or proctored exams.
+Your instructor may choose to use Zoom for online lectures, as well as office hours, group work, presentations, and oral or invigilated exams.

-- For how-to instructions, explore Zoom’s help center documentation.
+- Explore the Zoom help center documentation.